Clarity Law

 As can be seen, bail conditions can be strict and can substantially interfere with a defendant’s life.
 However, bail conditions can not be imposed without reason, and if they appear too onerous or not fit for purpose, you can make an application to change them.
 You would undoubtedly be greatly assisted in this by engaging a solicitor.
 We at Clarity Law are criminal and traffic law experts, and can assist you with all aspects of a case, including bail applications and changing bail conditions.

-police talk to child
+The police want to talk to my child about an offence

 Introduction